 Mathematics 207 3 Cr.
-FORTRAN Programming (3 Lec.) with Applications Prerequisites: Mathematics 107 or equivalent and Mathematics 101 or Mathematics 111 or Mathematics 104 or its equivalent.
+FORTRAN Programming (3 Lec.) with Applications

+Prerequisites: Mathematics 107 or equivalent and Mathematics 101 or Mathematics 104 or its equivalent.
 Study of FORTRAN language with emphasis on applications and programming of algorithmic language to solve numerical problems.
-Writing, testing and executing of typical FOR-TRAN programs will be stressed.
+Writing, testing and executing of typical FORTRAN programs will be stressed.
 Emphasis on applications for majors and minors in engineering, the sciences, mathematics or business.

+Mathematics 209

-Mathematics 209 3 Cr.
-Introductory APL (3 Lec.)
+Introductory APL

 Programming

+3 Cr.
+(3 Lec.)